-Finding out if a specific prescription drug is covered under your healthcare benefits doesn’t have to be a guessing game.
-Whether you’re managing a chronic condition or exploring a new medication, the process is straightforward when you know where to look and what questions to ask.
-In most cases, coverage hinges on your plan’s formulary-the list of drugs your insurance plan covers, often tiered by cost and clinical necessity.
+Finding out if a specific prescription drug is covered under your healthcare benefits is actually pretty straightforward.
+Whether you're managing a chronic condition or exploring a new medication, the process is simple when you know where to look.
+Coverage comes down to your plan's formulary—the list of drugs it covers, usually grouped into tiers based on cost and medical need.

-Start with the simplest tool your plan offers: the online member portal or mobile app.
-Most insurers provide a drug cost lookup tool that lets you search for a specific medication by name.
-You’ll see whether it’s covered, what tier it falls under (generic, preferred brand, non-preferred brand, or specialty), and your estimated copay or coinsurance.
-If you’re enrolled through an employer, your HR benefits portal may also link directly to this feature.
+The easiest first step: check your plan's online member portal or mobile app.
+Most insurers offer a drug cost lookup tool that lets you search for a specific medication by name.
+You'll see whether it's covered, what tier it falls under (generic, preferred brand, non-preferred brand, or specialty), and your estimated copay or coinsurance.
+If you're enrolled through an employer, your HR benefits portal may also link directly to this feature.

 Step-by-Step: How to Check Drug Coverage